-Most second level schools are not under the patronage of the bishop, but the exceptions are the four diocesan colleges.
-These, like the primary schools have their own Boards of Management which are responsible for all the financial operations of the school, but the buildings and lands of these schools do, also, form part of the fixed assets of the Diocese.
+Most second level schools are not under the patronage of the bishop, but the exceptions are the three diocesan colleges.
+These, like the primary schools have their own Boards of Management which are responsible for all the financial operations of the school, but the buildings and lands of these schools form part of the fixed assets of the Diocese.
+This also includes the property of St. Aloysius College, which transferred to Summerhill, Athlone in 2017, as part of an amalgamation with St. Joseph's College.
+The substantial costs of the amalgamation are reflected in the accounts of the Elphin Diocesan Trust Fund (CHY3703) for 2017.